Metabyte2710/RGB/Redragon-K556-Devarajas.md

 # Unknown Command (0x03)

 This is set when changing profiles.
 It sets byte index 0x04 to value 0x2C.
+Possibly a multi-byte data read.
+Also sent when opening the app.

 # Unknown Command (0x04)